 - Operational Availability (AO): Percentage of time that a system or group of systems within a unit are operationally capable of performing an assigned mission and can be expressed as uptime/(uptime + downtime).
 AO can also be expressed in terms of logistics parameters.
 Development of the AO metric is a requirements manager responsibility.
 (See Introduction to Operational Availability)

-Determining the optimum value for Materiel Availability requires comprehensive analysis of the system and its planned use, including the planned operating environment, operating tempo, reliability alternatives, maintenance approaches, and supply chain solutions.
+Determining the optimum value for Materiel Availability requires a comprehensive analysis of the system and its planned use, including the planned operating environment, operating tempo, reliability alternatives, maintenance approaches, and supply chain solutions.
 It’s primarily determined by system downtime, both planned and unplanned, requiring the early examination and determination of critical factors, such as the total number of end items to be fielded and the major categories and drivers of system downtime.